InterviewHackerAI/InterviewCopilotAI/README.md

 ## 🚀 Getting Started

-1. Visit [InterviewHacker AI](https://interviewhacker.ai) and sign up for a free account.
+1. Visit [InterviewHacker AI][website] and sign up for a free account.
 2. Choose your focus area: job interviews, career advancement, or meeting skills.
 3. Complete your profile to receive personalized recommendations.
 4. Start with a practice interview or meeting simulation.